FlowFuse/website/README.md

 To run a local copy of the handbook you first need to clone the website and the handbook into side by side directories.

-Once you have them both cloned open a **bash** terminal in the website root directory and install the project dependencies.
-Then, run the build and the website's eleventy server:
+Once you have them both cloned, open a **bash** terminal in the website root directory and install the project dependencies.
+Then, run the website's eleventy server:

 From the website directory: